Tackling credit card debt requires a strategy. Whichever you choose, your plan to pay off your debt will only be effective if you stick with it.

 As Selita notes, credit cards can be a useful tool to help you manage your budget and earn rewards from your spending.
 But it’s simply not worth going into debt to enjoy those perks.

-Consider the following scenario: You have $800 in credit card debt on a card with an APR of 18%.
+Consider the following scenario: You have $800 in credit card debt on a card with an 18% APR.
 You make a decision to pay off this card and stop making purchases on it.
 However, you only make minimum monthly payments of $25.
 It would take you 44 months to pay off the balance, and you’d spend almost $300 in interest.

 Moreover, your credit score can take a hit if you carry high credit card balances.
-Credit utilization is the second most important factor of your FICO score, and if you use over 30% of your credit line, it will likely hurt your credit (although the 30% threshold isn’t the hard and fast rule it’s often made out to be).
+Credit utilization is the second most important factor of your FICO score, and if you use more than 30% of your credit line, it will likely hurt your credit (although keep in mind that the 30% threshold isn’t the hard and fast rule it’s often made out to be).
+If you’re wondering what your credit utilization is, figure it out by using our credit utilization ratio calculator.

 Additionally, maxed-out credit cards can be a red flag to creditors and lenders, who may see them as a sign you’re in financial trouble.